DuanSuXia/gitskills/README.md

 >>>>>>> dev
 this is the third time modify.

-this is the forth time modify.
+this is the forth time modified.